-Chat for Service Management is able to integrate with IBM Watson Assistant to automatically handle conversations with a customer.
+Chat for Jira Service Management Server/Data Center is able to integrate with IBM Watson Assistant to automatically handle conversations with a customer.
 This feature is useful in many situations, for example:

 - handling the customer conversations when you are contacted after your office hours, when there is no human agent available

 - serving self-help material, such as pointers to knowledge base articles relevant for the customer's problem